 Cincinnati’s economy has experienced steady growth over the years.
 The stable economy in the city has led to the creation of new job opportunities, especially in the transportation, financial services and hospitality industries.
 The unemployment rate in the city is often lower than the national average.

 Cincinnati is home to a number of giants in the manufacturing and retail industries, while education is also a significant contributor to the city’s economy.
 The University of Cincinnati is recognised as one of the city’s largest employers as are several of the city's hospitals.
 Thanks to the presence of various tertiary education institutions, Cincinnati is home to a largely educated and skilled workforce.

 Finding work in Cincinnati

-Most expats relocating to Cincinnati will do so for a new job.
+Most people relocating to Cincinnati will do so for a new job.
 Those specifically seeking employment in the city should start their search online.
 International job portals contain a list of the latest vacancies, and job seekers can also look at job sections of local papers.
 Most local publications have an online version as well.

-Anyone looking to work in Cincinnati and relocating from outside the USA will need a valid work permit to take up employment in the city.
+Anyone looking to work in Cincinnati and relocating from outside the US will need a valid work permit to take up employment in the city.